 Self-guided online cCBT course

 Our online Cognitive Behavioural Therapy (cCBT) course in British Sign Language (BSL) is focused around anxiety and depression.
 The six-week course features subtitled BSL videos, with each session lasting between 30 and 60 minutes.
 There will also be tasks to do between sessions e.g. keeping a diary, practising new behaviours.

 Our team of qualified therapists have the skills and cultural understanding to provide one-to-one therapy for Deaf people.
 All our therapists are either Deaf or fluent BSL users.
 Some can also support Deaf people who do not sign.
 This improves communication and makes it easier for the patient and the therapist to form a relationship.

-Deaf people are twice as likely to experience mental health issues such as depression and anxiety compared to hearing people.
-This situation is exacerbated by the difficulty they face in accessing psychological therapy.
-When they visit health services they often experience communication barriers which can make their symptoms worse.
+Deaf people are more likely to experience mental health such as depression and anxiety compared to hearing people.
+This situation is exacerbated by the difficulty we face in accessing psychological therapy.
+When we visit health services we often experience communication barriers which can make our symptoms worse.

-Research suggests that the best treatment for people suffering from mental health issues such as depression and anxiety is ‘talking therapy’.
+Research suggests that the best treatment for people with mental health such as depression and anxiety is ‘talking therapy’.
 This therapy method relies on 1-1 communication, but for Deaf people, this is problematic.
 The moment an interpreter is involved, the conversation becomes less intimate and less effective for the patient.

-Deaf people are twice as likely to experience mental health issues such as depression and anxiety.
+Deaf people are more likely to experience mental health challenges such as depression and anxiety.
 This situation is exacerbated by the difficulty we face in accessing support and the challenge of communicating through interpreters during therapy sessions.